glouppe/info8002-large-scale-data-systems/lecture6.md

 - Interesting idea of applying *hash-functions* to distributed systems!
 - *Replication* by applying multiple (different) hash-functions (or one could hash a hash).
 - Several failure cases still possible.
 Possible routing failure handled by flooding!
-  - Inefficient consumption of bandwith in large networks.
+  - Inefficient consumption of bandwidth in large networks.
   - Same message can arrive more than once (use Gnutella random-id safeguard).
 - Rather inefficient messaging:
   - *Shortest* path length: 0